k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Kubernetes/02_K2cloud_on-prem_K8s_Installation.md

 2. **Container Runtime Installation**

 Kubernetes uses a container runtime to run pods (a list of all supported runtimes can be found in the link above).
-If none is installed, k8s-setup.sh will install and configure containerd as a container runtime.
-If containerd is already installed and its service is running, no modifications to its settings will be made.
+If none is installed, k8s-setup.sh will install and configure containerd as a runtime.
+If containerd is installed and its service is running, no modifications to its settings will be made.
 If that's the case, please ensure all parameters required by kubeadm are set.

    * Installs and configures Docker to use the `systemd` cgroup driver